adamgreen/rugrover/README.md

   * LCD
 * Add in IR based downward facing cliff detectors so that I can run the robot in my loft and hopefully write software that stops it from trying to make a run down the stairs.
 * More modern nRF52 BLE capable microcontroller:
-  * I hope to exploit the BLE capabilities of this microcontroller to enable wireless debugging and programming.
+  * Exploit the BLE capabilities of this microcontroller to enable wireless debugging and programming.
   * Program in C/C++ using GCC.
   * Debug code using GDB.
 * Mechanical components will be designed in CAD and 3D printed.